 Detmerode Church and Parish Centre

-Over the course of the decades, Aalto designed several private houses for his personal friends.
+Over the course of the decades, the Aaltos´ designed several private houses for their personal friends.
 Each of the houses strongly conveys the personal relationship between the residents or family and their home.
 The most significant of the homes designed for friends is Villa Mairea (1938-1939).
 It was built for Harry and Maire Gullichsen, the director of the company A. Ahlström and his wife, in the Noormarkku ironworks area.
+Maire Gullichsen was one of the four founding members of Artek, along with Aino Marsio-Aalto, Alvar Aalto and Nils-Gustaf Hahl.

 The elevations are partly in wood, with teak and Finnish pine, and partly with thin stone slabs and rough-cast rendering.
 The main entrance has a colonnade of unstripped saplings supporting a free-form roof.
 A few steps lead up from the entrance hall to the living room, whence a staircase bordered by irregularly composed wooden poles leads up to the upper floor.
 The ground floor is reserved for entertaining.
 The spaces naturally invite the visitor to stay, and despite their somewhat public character, have nevertheless an intimate feel.
 Part of the external wall is movable on a sliding system so that “the house can be completely opened to the garden”.